hwdsl2/setup-ghost-blog/README.md

 - Ubuntu 16.04 (Xenial), 14.04 (Trusty) or 12.04 (Precise)
 - Debian 8 (Jessie)

-Note: A minimum of 512 MB RAM is required.
+Note: A minimum of 512 MB RAM is required during install.

 :warning: **DO NOT** run these scripts on your PC or Mac!
 They should only be used on a server!